WHAT ARE PREMIUM INTRAOCULAR LENS IMPLANTS?

 When a cataract-clouded lens is removed, it needs to be replaced by an artificial lens.
 These are called intraocular lenses (IOLs).
 Prior to 2005, patients had to choose a single distance where these artificial lenses would focus, either distance or near.
 The patient would then wear glasses to correct the vision distance not addressed by the monofocal lenses, usually for up-close vision.

-WHAT ARE THE BENEFITS OF PREMIUM IOLS?
+THE BENEFITS PREMIUM IOLS PROVIDE

 Premium IOLs allow you to see at all distances without glasses.
 This means you won’t have to constantly have glasses with you to correct for whichever option you chose not to correct with monofocal IOLs.
 Premium IOLs also now can correct for astigmatism and presbyopia, actually improving the patient’s refractive vision from what it was before the cataracts were removed.